keithblaha/coerceo/EDITME.md

-I'm trying for best design!
+I'm not eligible for any category- but feel free to take a look at my version anyhow!

 To run locally:

 ```bash
 npm install # might need sudo